markrlucas/node/README.md

 - `includes/` — small helper scripts used by some pages.
 - `services/` — backend utilities and websocket helpers.

+06/09/2025 Note: service/trade-engine/plugins - contains ports of popular pinescript scripts and plugins I will get working on the live demo over the next few weeks.

 Quick start (local)

 1. Install dependencies